Chatterino/chatterino2/highlights-rework.md

 - How do we know to show the checkbox in a reply thread popup?
 Normally it's only enabled if the "subscribed thread" highlight is enabled.
 We could have a custom solution where HighlightController stores some custom value for it whenever a "rebuild" happens?
 - Return the default settings "tab"
 - Delete this file

+# FUTURE

+individual per-highlight setting for triggering on your own messages?